Medical Certificate for Scuba Diving

 4

-Certificate delivered or refund issued If fitness to dive can be confirmed, your signed certificate arrives same day or by 9AM.
-If contraindications are identified, you receive a full refund and the GP may advise you on next steps.
+Certificate delivered or refund issued If fitness to dive can be confirmed, your signed certificate or GP letter arrives same day or by 9AM.
+If a contraindication is identified, you receive a full refund and the GP may advise on next steps.

 Scuba Diving Medical Certificate — Frequently Asked Questions